-Universal Credit is planned to replace other benefits including Jobseeker’s Allowance (JSA) and Housing Benefit sometime over the next four or so years.
+Universal Credit is gradually replacing other benefits including Jobseeker’s Allowance (JSA) and Housing Benefit.
 It’s means-tested, meaning the amount of money you get depends on your income, savings and other factors.

 Which benefits are affected?